 I really liked this flock of chickens.
 They were a beautiful breed.
 The only problem that I had, they all looked alike, except the rooster of course.
 I needed a flock of chickens that I could name and tell them apart.
 I know a little bit silly, but you just have to be able to name them.
 If this is not something that is important to you then you will have no problem getting them all the same breed.

 What color of eggs

 Some of the things to look at are the color of eggs your chickens will lay.
-Some people do not like the brown eggs or the green eggs.
+Some people do not like brown eggs or green eggs.
 If this is the case you wouldn’t be happy with the Auracana, sometimes called the Easter Egg chicken, because it lays green eggs.
 No matter the color, the shell is the only difference in the egg, it doesn’t affect the flavor or quality of the egg.

 A funny story: My daughter went to college and I sent her with an egg carton full of various shades of blue and green eggs from my Auracana’s.
 She put them in her refrigerator, later she went to get her eggs out of the refrigerator to use them.
 They were gone.
 She asks her college roommates what had happened to them.
 They replied telling her they threw them away because they were moldy.
 The moral of the story is they are perfectly fine, just already perfectly colored.
 (Sorry I just had to tell you that story.)

 The next thing to look at is your climate.
 If you live in a climate that is cold in the winter or that is really hot in the summers, find a breed that is adaptable to your climate.
 By researching the different breeds you will find that some are more sensitive to the cold or the heat.